 more bremsstrahlung background.
 The x-ray continuum intensity decreases with increase of the photon energy, yielding zero at the energy of the incident electron beam.
 At low X-ray photon energies the intensity increases rapidly due to the greater probability for slight deviations in the trajectory caused by the Coulombic field in the atoms.

 iii) Single electron excitation (inner and outer shell scattering).

 iv) Direct radiation losses (Bremsstrahlung radiation due to deceleration of the electron beam in the Coulomb field of an atom).

 v) Excitation of conducting electrons leading to secondary electron emissions.

+The bremsstrahlung background forms a smooth continuum with count rate per unit energy interval that is independent of detector resolution.
 Furthermore, EDS has relatively low peak-to-background ratio in electron microscopes due to the high background coming from bremsstrahlung radiation emitted by electrons suffering deceleration on scattering by atoms.
 This background continuum makes it unable to detect characteristic X-rays from components below the 0.1-0.05% level.
 Even though trace elements down to ~500 ppm of oxides can be detected by SEM-EDS, their quantification is not accurate.
 Note that collecting EDS data for longer time only slightly improves the detection limit.